kadders/Milo-Parts/README.md

-# CNC Machine Parts Collection
+# Milo Parts Collection

-This repository contains various CNC machine parts and accessories in STEP file format.
+This repository contains various Milo parts and and tooling in STEP file format.

 ## Vices, Components & Workholding